microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     options: string  # arguments to pass to container at startup
     env: { string: string }  # list of environment variables to add
     ports: [ string ] # ports to expose on the container
-    volumes: [ string ] # volumes to mount on the containe
+    volumes: [ string ] # volumes to mount on the container
 ```

 ### Examples